kedarv/votey/README.md

 To hide the names of voters, append `--anonymous` at the end of your poll creation text.
 To use an emoji other than the default `:thumbsup:` icon, use `--anonymous=:emojiName:`.

-To hide the name of the poll creator, append `--secret` at the end of your poll creation text.
+To hide the name of the poll creator _and_ names of voters, append `--secret` at the end of your poll creation text.

 To limit the number of votes per poll, append `--limit=N` at the end of your poll creation text.
 Note that `N` must be equal to lesser than the number of vote options provided.